Steve Martin, CPBT-KA

 Rob is a member of such supporting organizations as NAFA (North American Falconers Association), FHF (Florida Hawking Fraternity), PFHT (Pennsylvania Falconry and Hawk Trust), IAATE (International Association of Avian Trainers and Educators), AZA (American Zoo and Aquarium Association), and ABMA (Animal Behavior Managers Alliance).
 Rob shares his home with a Blue and Gold Macaw, and two Golden Retrievers.
 In his spare time, he enjoys spending time outdoors and practicing falconry.
 Rob has been certified as a professional bird trainer (CPBT-KA) by the International Avian Trainers Certification Board.

-DonnaSue has been with NEI for 8 years.
-After earning a degree in marketing at the State University of New York, she spent several years in retail management.
+After earning a degree in marketing at the State University of New York, DonnaSue spent several years in retail management.
 She began presenting birds in Hawaii at the Honolulu Zoo in 1988 for a company based out of San Diego, California.

 Her life took a detour to Washington State where she became involved as a volunteer with the Sardis Raptor Center.
 Gaining medical experience rehabilitating local bald eagle populations she moved to Florida to join the NEI team.
 DonnaSue is a member of The International Association of Avian Trainers and Educators, American Zoological Association, and Association of Avian Veterinarians.
 DonnaSue has been certified as a professional bird trainer (CPBT-KA) by the International Avian Trainers Certification Board.